 Dr Julie Wharton, Senior Lecturer in Education

 Research in the Institute of Education

 Research and Knowledge Exchange

-The Institute of Education is part of the Faculty of Education.
-Explore the Faculty of Education's wide-ranging and high-impact research and knowledge exchange, its centres, projects and people.
+The Institute of Education is part of the Faculty of Education and the Arts.
+Explore the Faculty's wide-ranging and high-impact research and knowledge exchange, its centres, projects and people.